 - Standard benefits available to student organizations completing the registration process include:

-Use of University facilities including Ferguson Student Center meeting rooms (free of charge or at a discounted rate)
+Use of University facilities including The University of Alabama Student Center meeting rooms (free of charge or at a discounted rate)

 - Sponsorship of events, on-campus solicitation, and fundraising activities